fluxninja/aperture/README.md

 # 🥷 FluxNinja Aperture

-Aperture is an intelligent load management platform for modern cloud applications.
+Aperture is an observability-driven load management platform for modern cloud applications.

 ## ⚙️ Features